tinayiluo0322/Zola_Personal_Website/README.md

 1. Run `vercel login` and follow the prompts to log in to my Vercel account.
 2. In my site's root directory, execute `vercel link` to connect my local project with a Vercel project.
 Follow the CLI prompts to either link to an existing project or create a new one.
 3. Configure my project settings as prompted, including the assignment of environment variables.
+4. Prepare my project for deployment on Vercel by creating and configuring a `vercel.json` file in the project's root directory.
+This configuration file is essential for deploying a Zola-powered static site on Vercel.
+It includes a custom installation command for Zola, fetching its latest release directly from GitHub, and specifies the build command and output directory.
+The `vercel.json` ensures that Zola is installed and configured correctly, allowing Vercel to build and serve my site efficiently.

 ### 3. Deployment